hyperledger/identus-cloud-agent/docs/decisions/20230405-did-linked-resources.md

 [Research Spike - Schema and Verifiable Presentation Registry](https://input-output.atlassian.net/browse/ATL-3186)

 - Provide a clear and concise analysis of the various schema registry implementation and the associated benefits and downfalls of each approach.
-- Provide a concrete proposal for what we would like to implement for PRISM.
+- Provide a concrete proposal for what we would like to implement for the Identus platform.
-- Provide a generic way of storing and linking the resources for the DID in the PRISM platform.
+- Provide a generic way of storing and linking the resources for the DID in the Identus platform.

 ## Context and Problem Statement

-Atala Prism platform must be able to store and distribute the various resources such as credential schemas, logos, revocation status lists, and documents (aka any text, JSON, images, etc).
+Identus platform must be able to store and distribute the various resources such as credential schemas, logos, revocation status lists, and documents (aka any text, JSON, images, etc).
 But in the scope of the current ADR the following resource types are discussed:

 - credential schema (JSON and AnonCreds)
 - credential definition (AnonCreds)